-10. Dormitories
+10. Dormitories and Rooms

 Students are expected to maintain neat and clean rooms.
 Bear in mind, we often bring round prospective students and their parents without giving you notice!
-The head of house accompanied by a houseparent will carry out dorm inspection on Monday to Saturday at 8.15am.
-Rooms at this time should be tidy, beds made neatly, desks clear, books packed neatly and cupboards neat and tidy.
+The head of house accompanied by a houseparent will carry out dorm inspection on Sunday at 6:30pm.
+Rooms should be tidy, beds made neatly, desks clear, books packed neatly and cupboards neat and tidy.
 Clean laundry should be put away in cupboards/drawers; dirty laundry should be sorted into the baskets.
 Shoes should be clean and lined up by your cupboard.
 Travel bags and luggage should be given to the boarding staff to store.